-Thought Question: What collaborative steps can support recruiting BIPOC to enter the field?
+Thought Question: What collaborative steps can support recruiting BIPOC deaf, deafblind, deafdisabled, and late deafened professionals to enter the field?

 Multilingual Learners

 The US is home to many different cultures and people from many different language backgrounds.
 We are a home of immigrants and the people that we serve may use a language other than English as their primary spoken language.